sketch

 1.1.1.1Common Lisp Implementation

 Sketch should be compatible with all major Common Lisp implementations and all major operating systems - more specifically, all CL implementations and operating systems that cl-sdl2 runs on.
-Incompatibility with any of those is considered a bug.
+Incompatibility with any of these is considered a bug.

 Sketch is known to work with: